otakup0pe/ansible-dupwrap/README.md

 ### `dupwrap` script

 This script is the interface around `duplicity`.
-It is also waht gets called by `cron`, if using that.
+It is also what gets called by `cron`, if using that.
 All mac/usb interactions will ask for a password.

 * `init` only available on osx, will ensure the encrypted volume exists
 * `backup` will kick off a backup